jake-austin/CS194-26-Project2/index.md

 ![2_1_1](./2_1_1.png "Basic Cameraman Image")

 Here is a slightly sharper image.
-You can see that the lines around the hair, coat edge, and especially in the camera itself are much more pronounced.
+You can see that the lines around the hair, coat edge are slightly more pronounced.
+The camera details are much more pronounced with much sharper gradients.
 Unfortunately, the noise in the grass is too.

 ![2_1_2](./2_1_2.png "Basic Cameraman Image")